-The uniform policy of WCS was adopted as a means of enhancing positive interaction between students and eliminating issues surrounding attire.
+The uniform policy of Westlake Charter School was adopted as a means of enhancing positive interaction between students and eliminating issues surrounding attire.
 Uniforms are to be worn Monday through Thursday.
-On Fridays, blue jeans and a spirit shirt or a college-logo printed shirt can be worn.
-Uniform clothing must be kept clean and in good repair, free of rips and tears.
-Please refer to WCS Board Policy BP07-36 Westlake Charter School Uniform Policy & Dress Code for more information.
+On Fridays, denim jeans and a spirit shirt or a college-logo printed shirt can be worn.
+Jeans must be free of rips or tears.
+Each student will be provided with a spirit shirt at the beginning of the year.